webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

   -  Add a `<link />` tag to include `main.css`
 1. Create a container where you would like to embed the chat widget and add the following attributes to configure the widget:
   - `data-toggle="spark-chat"`: (required)
-  - `data-access-token`: Access token for the user account initiating the messaging session.
-For testing purposes you can use a developer access token from <https://developers.ciscospark.com>
+  - `data-access-token`: (required) Access token for the user account initiating the messaging session.
+For testing purposes you can use a developer access token from <https://developers.ciscospark.com>.
+  - Include one of the following attributes:
+    - `data-to-person-email`: Email of the message recipient.
-  - `data-user-id`: User Id or email of the message recipient.
+    - `data-to-person-id`: User Id of the message recipient.

     ```html
     <div class="chat-widget-container"
       data-toggle="spark-chat"
       data-access-token="XXXXXXXXXXXXXXXXXXXXXX"
-      data-user-id="XXXXXXXXXXXXXXX"
+      data-to-person-email="XXXXX@XXXXXXXXX"
       />
     ```